RecycleFund App

 Sign In/ Sign Up Screens

-Users can sign in to their account if they are already registered or they can also sign up if they don't have an account.
+Users have the option to sign in if they are already registered or sign up if they don't have an account.

 Tips